-Agilent Technologies certifies that this product met its published specifications at the time of shipment from the factory.
-Agilent Technologies further certifies that its calibration measurements are traceable to the United States National Institute of Standards and Technology, to the extent allowed by the Institute's calibration facility, and to the calibration facilities of other International Standards Organization members.
+Agilent Technologies certifies that this product met its published specifications at the time of shipment.
+Agilent further certifies that its calibration measurements are traceable to the United States National Institute of Standard and Technology (formerly National Bureau of Standards), to the extent allowed by that organization's calibration facility, and to the calibration facilities of other International Standards Organization members.